Supply Chain

 Figure 1.
 Company Emissions

-Identifying your organisational emissions hotspots in line with Scope 1, 2, and 3 categories will help you understand what activities are having the largest impact on your carbon footprint.
+Identifying your organisational emissions hotspots in line with scope 1, 2, and 3 categories will help you understand what activities are having the largest impact on your carbon footprint.
 With this newfound knowledge, you can begin to tackle key areas of your footprint, implementing new low-carbon initiatives and engaging your supply chain to support carbon reductions across your business and value chain.

 Measuring and reducing your carbon emissions accelerates profitability and drives business growth.
 Business leaders understand that environmental sustainability is becoming a critical factor in the tendering process.
 Despite this, 9 out of 10 B2B businesses are still at significant risk of losing clients or are missing out on winning new business because of a low sustainability score.

-At Positive Planet, we work with clients throughout each stage of their decarbonisation journey, educating them during the measurement process with in-depth analysis calls, sharing expertise and best practices to foster growth, mitigate risks, and enable sizable carbon reductions across all Scopes.
+At Positive Planet, we work with clients throughout each stage of their decarbonisation journey, educating them during the measurement process with in-depth analysis calls, sharing expertise and best practices to foster growth, mitigate risks, and enable sizable carbon reductions across all scopes.

-For more information about Scope 1, 2, and 3, or to find out how we can help improve your company’s sustainability score to win new business, chat with our friendly team today.
+For more information about scope 1, 2, and 3, or to find out how we can help improve your company’s sustainability score to win new business, chat with our friendly team today.

-Showing colleague work on laptop | Construction
+Showing colleague work on laptop